Efficient Visuo-Haptic Object Shape Completion for Robot Manipulation: Related work

 \section{Related work}

 For the problem addressed, two main sources of information have been used: visual input (RGB or RGB-D sensors) and haptic exploration (tactile or force sensing).
-In recent work, the two were often combined.
+In recent work, the two have often been combined.